redpaw/Scheme-Practice/README.md

 # Scheme-Practice
-My Practice Problems in Scheme
+My Practice Problems in Scheme.
+My solutions to selected exercises from Structure and Interpretation of Computer Programs